lhmet/inmetr/README.md

 #> 394 83235 -46.41667 -12.400000 603.59     Taguatinga Tocantins TO
 ```

-`bdmep_meta` data provide the `id` of stations, a numeric code used by [OMM code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf).
-The `id` is a necessary argument to `bdmep_import()` function.
-This function download data from meteorological stations into the R.
+`bdmep_meta` data provide the `id` of stations, a numeric code defined by [OMM](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf).
+This `id` is a necessary argument to `bdmep_import()` function which allows to download data from meteorological stations into the R.

-Here, we show how to find the [OMM code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf) for meterological stations at two cities (randomly sampled).
+Here, we show how to find the [OMM code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf) for meteorological stations at two cities (randomly sampled).

 ``` r
 #stations <- c("SANTA MARIA", "PORTO ALEGRE")